JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 Dependency Injection Sounds much more complicated than it actually is.
 Instead of data being provided to a class through it's inherited parent, you simply include the data.
 I originally learned about this pattern when making games using [Bevy](https://bevy.org/), as it uses a inheritance-less entity component system for your games data.

-Lets say you're making a Game and have a entity base class with a sprite and position.
+Lets say you're making a game and have a entity base class with a sprite and position.
 If you were using something inheritance based, like Godot, that data would look something like:

 ```C#
 class Position{